-The Beaches of Boracay are arguably some of the best beaches in the world and it’s easy to see why!
-Sugary white-sands, azure waters, colorful coral reefs and palm tree fringed shorelines are just some of the amazing features of the beaches in Boracay!
+Boracay Beaches are arguably some of the best beaches in the world and it’s easy to see why!

-In this Boracay Beaches Guide, I have put together a list of 4 Awesome Beaches in Boracay that you must visit during your next trip to Boracay Island!
+In this guide, I have put together a complete list of 4 Awesome Beaches in Boracay that you must visit during your next trip to Boracay Island.

-Also, at the bottom of this Boracay Travel Guide, I have included some useful information on how to get to Boracay, where to stay in Boracay, fun activities in Boracay and the best time to visit!
+Also, at the bottom of this post, I have included some useful information on how to get to Boracay, where to stay in Boracay, fun activities to try, and the best time to visit.

-Puka Beach is not as popular as White Beach on Boracay, however, it is far from all the crowds in Boracay’s three stations making it one of the best beaches in Boracay.
+Puka Beach is not as popular as White Beach on Boracay, however, it’s far from all the crowds in Boracay’s three stations making it one of the best beaches in Boracay.

 Puka Beach is different from any other beach in Boracay because of the abundance of crushed ‘Puka’ shells mixed with the white sand and corals.

-Puka Beach stretches for 800 meters which means there is enough space for everyone to relax and hang out at the beach and it’s one of the best things to do on Boracay!
+Puka Beach stretches for 800 meters which means there is enough space for everyone to relax and hang out at the beach.

 There are two parts to Puka Beach, one is on the far-left side and the other one is on the right side by the entrance to Puka Beach.